 If not now, when?

-What would it be like to stop? get off the wheel?
+What would it be like to just stop and get off the wheel?

-I find the enormous diversity of ceramics incredibly stimulating.
+I am largely self-taught, I find the enormous diversity of ceramics incredibly stimulating.

 The seemingly infinite possibilities of technique, firing methods, and the many art forms it encompasses make it both challenging and captivating.

 Nature provides endless inspiration, the colours I saw throughout Central Otago, Southland and Canterbury are etched in my soul, turquoise lakes atop dams, craggy volcanic rocks, bright white snow, fluorescent lime rapeseed fields in the distance, blue, blue skies, fluffy white clouds.

 The amazing multi-coloured lupins of the Lindis rippling ahead of and around me, feeling like I was riding a magic carpet in a Disney movie.
 Just incredible.

 The ever-changing light, the gold and the twinkling night skies of the MacKenzie Country.

 The seashore, with its windswept sand dunes, swaying beach grass, driftwood, shells, the many hues of the sea, metallic rocks, glittering sand all live within my palette, particularly in my Aotearoa Collection.